What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Blood pressure medications

 Beta blockers are common in blood pressure medication.
 They block your body’s response to adrenaline, which in term lowers your blood pressure.
 While this is good for your heart, it is not great for your eyes.
 If you take a beta blocker, your body makes less of one of the proteins that go into your tears.
-This leads to fewer tears, which in turn, leads to dryer eyes.
-Beta blockers also lower the blood pressure in your eyes.
+This leads to fewer tears, which in turn, leads to drier eyes.
+Beta blockers also lower the pressure in your eyes.
 This affects the amount of water in your tears.
-In other words, blood pressure medication is what causes dry eyes.
+In other words, blood pressure medication can contribute to dry eyes.

-Isotretinoin is often prescribed for severe acne.
+Isotretinoin (Retin-A) is often prescribed for severe acne.
 This medication lowers the amount of oil made by certain glands.
-While reducing the amount of oil is good for skin with severe cane, it is not necessarily good for the tears.
-We need oil in tears to help the water adhere to the surface of the eye easier.
+While reducing the amount of oil is good for skin with severe acne, it is not necessarily good for the tears.
+We need oil in tears to help the water adhere to the surface of the eye more easily.
+Also, if you’ve ever taken Accutane, this high dose of vitamin A actually destroys your oil glands.
+This includes your meibomian glands, which make the oil for your tears.
+The jury is still out on whether or not this destruction is reversible, but those who have taken Accutane in the past will often suffer from extreme dry eyes for years afterward.

 Oral contraceptives and other hormones